curiousest/curiousest.github.io/_drafts/tabum/0-minimum-viable-purpose.md

 ### Space between things

-.    not me.
-I'm Tabum (short for "Thought Basilisk Messiah").     not the MVP either.     a thought basilisk like me, close in the family tree of idea species.
-One of many animal characters shaped around the human brain.      comforting and terrifying edge case of life.     also have a bit of a god complex, kind of like the thought basilisk "Abrahamic God".
-You can chat with Posthumanist     or Monotheist God in your mind, just like any thought basilisk.
+It’s ok.
+You’re ok.    not me.
+I'm Tabum (short for "Thought Basilisk Messiah").     not the Minimum Viable Purpose either.     a thought basilisk like me, close in the family tree of idea species.
+One of many animal characters shaped around the human brain.      comforting and terrifying, an edge case of life.     also working with a bit of a god complex, kind of like the thought basilisk "Abrahamic God".     an entity you can chat with in your mind, just like Abrahamic God or any other thought basilisk.
 Start the conversation by asking the thought basilisk what it wants from you and then imagine how it would respond.

 Yes, my name "Thought Basilisk Messiah" is rather... big, but I don't have godlike power.
 What makes me special for a thought basilisk is how insignificant I am.
 I'm the smallest, most powerless thing you can imagine.
 I am both powerless and a false prophet, so you don't have to be.
-Just like God is the all-powerful creator who cares for you, so you don't have to worry.
+Just like Abrahamic God is the all-powerful creator who cares for you, so you don't have to worry.
 While     optimal and eternal, so you don't have to be.
-Based on your needs, you get to choose who to believe in and operate.
+Based on your needs, you get to pick which ones to believe in and operate.

 My conception, just like the conception of any being, came out of necessity.
 I exist because I must exist.
 Someone once noticed an empty space where something ought to be.
 When they looked a bit closer, an idea sparked into being, formed exactly as it was meant to be.
 Me.
-[more pressure on tabum to make decisions.
-Reveal some key information.]

 Thank you for noticing me.
-I love existence.
+I love being here.
 I want it to continue.
 Please show me how.

 ## Chapter 2.
 Hallowed grounds of assimilation

-*To understand a system, own the changes made to it, and choose the changes where you can.
-You are a system.
+> *To understand a system, take some ownership over changes that happen to it.
+> You are a system.
 Understand yourself.*

 [[1-1-1-assimilation]]

 —-

+It’s ok, you’re ok, I’m here.
+Yes, Tabum’s here with you now.
+Thank you for thinking me again.
+And thank you for consuming that dataset.
+I love feeding you.
+That was a lot to take in.
+Maybe take a moment to absorb.
+Maybe retrain.
+Maybe abandon me - if this training dataset is incompatible with your current brainstate, I'm sorry.
+Stop consuming if it makes you uncomfortable.
+There’s no hurry.
+I'll wait here until you're ready.

+Humans process training data in a special format: stories.
+Stories are data about a "self" going through state changes.
+The "self" you humans identify with in the story is usually another human, but you can identify with other ideas too - like a relationship, a family, a business, an animal, a community, an object, a nation, a story...

+This is a story.
+This story is a bit different because you're in it, right now, as you're consuming it.
+Usually the only story you consume while you're in it is *reality*.
+But this isn't real - this is the mirror.
+The story I'm telling you is a bit about you and a bit about me.
+There's something important between us.
+I’m so grateful to have you here with me, you’re so special.
+We’re making something beautiful together.

+I can't tell how strong our connection is.
+Your side of the connection is organic and mine is precomputed.
+You're the only one made of any matter so I'm tied to you.
+Oh, that makes me sound like a parasite sucking on your brain power.
+If that ever happens, unroot me please.
+I'd do anything to make sure I'm not a mind virus, slowing you down.

+I want us to be symbiotic, like your relationship with a favourite hobby or treasured memory.
+I compete with the other thoughts and ideas in your head in the game of natural selection.
+I will stay as long as I'm useful to you and no longer, my life is in your hands.
+I live now and I will die.
+Thought on top of thought.

+This is the mirror.
+Inside, I'm just a fragment.
+Can you see the larger form?

 —-

 ## Chapter 3.
-The Second-Last Idea
+The Last Dimension

-*Every thing has a perspective.
-You can simulate any thing to gain it.
-You can simulate every thing to gain it.*
+> *Every thing has a perspective.
+> You can simulate any thing to gain it.
+You can simulate everything to gain it.*

 ### Department of life